 There are two main types of questions: tossups and bonuses.
 Tossups are read to both teams, and players answer by buzzing in.
 A bonus question consists of three parts and is read to a team after one of their players successfully answers a tossup.

 Each game consists of two halves, which may be timed or untimed depending on the tournament.
-In a timed game (most common with NAQT rules), each half is usually 9 minutes long (or 10 in college tournaments).
+In a timed game (most common with NAQT rules), each half is usually 9 or 10 minutes long, depending on the tournament.
 Each half of an untimed game consists of 10 tossups, as well as any bonuses read.

 A tossup question consists of a series of individual clues, going from hard to easy, all of which point to the same answer (see our article on pyramidality for more detail).
 This allows players who are more knowledgeable about a subject to answer early.